How scientists are using supercomputers to combat COVID-19

 Despite the fact that much of the work remains in the early stages, momentum around the Consortium appears to be accelerating.

-Last month, IBM announced that the UK Research and Innovation (UKRI) and Swiss National Supercomputer Center (CSCS) will join the Consortium, making available machines including the University of Edinburgh’s ARCHER; the Science and Technology Facilities Council’s DIRAC; the Biotechnology and Biological Sciences Research Council’s Earlham Institute; and Piz Daint, the sixth-ranked supercomputer in the world according to the Top 500.
-The new additions brought the total available petaflops up to 483; as of mid-March is was 300, and in May it hit 437.
+Last month, IBM announced that UK Research and Innovation (UKRI) and the Swiss National Supercomputer Center (CSCS) will join the Consortium, making available machines that include the University of Edinburgh’s ARCHER; the Science and Technology Facilities Council’s DIRAC; the Biotechnology and Biological Sciences Research Council’s Earlham Institute; and Piz Daint, the sixth-ranked supercomputer in the world, according to the Top 500.
+The new additions have brought the total available petaflops up to 483 from 437 in May and 300 in mid-March.

 “The COVID-19 HPC Consortium … is the largest public-private computing partnership ever created.
 What started as a series of phone calls […] five days later, more than two dozen partners came on board, many who are typically rivals,” said IBM’s Turek.
 “Without any large contracts or anything of the kind, this group [is coming] together in a way to both share resources and manage a process of expediting the scientific proposals that came into the consortia and match it to the best resources.”